Password protection

 that it is impossible to decrypt it just from the encrypted string without access to other information about

 the computer.
-However this also means that the flhcli.xml
+However this also means that the flhcli.xml cannot be simply copied from one computer to

 another.

-In environments with increased security requirements, the password from flhcli.xml
+In environments with increased security requirements, the password from flhcli.xml can be ignored and it

 can be requested again every time the application starts.
-This is achieved with --ask-password
+This is achieved with --ask-password global

 parameter.